 Candidates for counseling licensure are required to complete a 150-hour practicum, which must include supervised counseling in an appropriate mental health setting.
 Applicants must complete the practicum as part of a degree at a regionally accredited institution.
 Candidates interested in treating severe mental health challenges may also need to complete a 600-hour internship.

 Online Counseling Programs in South Carolina

-Counseling programs differ depending on the specialization and the level of education.
+Counseling programs vary according to specialization and degree level.
 Students may earn certificates, master's degrees, or doctoral degrees.
-Schools in South Carolina also offer programs for education counseling, clinical mental health counseling, and rehabilitation counseling.
+Schools in South Carolina also offer specialized programs in education counseling, clinical mental health counseling, and rehabilitation counseling.

-However, if students want to earn their degrees online, they may need to look outside of South Carolina to its neighbor, North Carolina.
-Winston-Salem State University offers an online master's degree in rehabilitation counseling.
-This program requires students to complete 60 credit hours in courses such as aural rehabilitation and crisis counseling.
-Students can also complete certificates in counseling online.
-East Carolina University offers a year-long online certificate program in substance abuse counseling.
+However, if state residents wish to pursue a degree online, they may need to look outside of South Carolina to its neighbor, North Carolina.
+Winston-Salem State University's online master's degree in rehabilitation counseling requires students to complete 60 credit hours in areas such as aural rehabilitation and crisis counseling.

 Continuing Education Opportunities for Counselors in South Carolina

 - Continuing Education Guidelines Aspiring counselors who desire more detailed information on continuing education in South Carolina can find everything they need through the South Carolina counselor board.

 - South Carolina Counseling Association The South Carolina Counseling Association provides several ways for students to accrue contact credit hours.
 Counseling candidates may participate in workshops, conferences, trainings, and seminars.
 The organization's online continuing education program allows students to learn at a flexible pace.